Has Anyone Seen My ROI?

 Still no ROI.

 It’s a joke on camera, but it’s not far from how many leaders actually experience ROI on big transformation or AI initiatives.
 At kickoff, ROI is everywhere: on slide 3 of the business case, in the board pack, in the town hall talking points.
 Eighteen months later, it’s mysteriously absent from the P&L… and everyone is quietly wondering if it slipped out the fire exit during user acceptance testing.
+The problem isn’t that ROI is a bad metric.
+It’s that we keep asking it to do a job it was never hired for.

 When ROI Is a Flashlight (and When It Becomes a Black Hole)